Seppli11/ZHAW-Summary/summaries/24FS/CCP2/8_Runtime Environment.md

 <img src="./res/Runtime%20Environment/image-20240410090106574.png" alt="image-20240410090106574" style="zoom:60%;" />

-Buildpack scans the application and based on this, builds a OCI image.
+Buildpack scans the application and based on this, builds an OCI image.
 The platform provider creates and controls the base image, meaning that they can be trusted.

 The build image is the base image to the builder image, which is used to build the source code.
 The builder image creates the run image, which is then run.
 Build images and run images come in pairs.